rust-lang/cargo/src/doc/src/reference/registries.md

 The JSON objects should not be modified after they are added except for the `yanked` field whose value may change at any time.

-Registries may want to consider enforcing limitations on package names added to their index.
-Cargo itself allows names with any [alphanumeric], `-`, or `_` character.
-For example, [crates.io] imposes relatively strict limitations, such as requiring it to be a valid Rust identifier, only allowing ASCII characters, under a specific length, and rejects reserved names such as Windows special filenames like "nul".

 ### Web API